Best Dental Assistant Schools in Nevada

 Getting Started

 If you want a career that combines patient care with hands-on technical skills, dental assisting is a strong choice.
-You can complete your training in less than a year and be ready to work in a dental office, specialist clinic, or even public health setting.
+You can complete your training in about a year and be ready to work in a dental office, specialist clinic, or even public health setting.

 Next steps: